azurecloudhunter/istio/README.md

 # Istio Filter

-this is the first stab at getting filters working in the code spaces environment. it is not intended as final solution but as a template for integrating afilter as the team sees fit.
+this is the first stab at getting filters working in the code spaces environment. it is not intended as final solution but as a template for integrating a filter as the team sees fit.